-Regulation 9, Rule 13 contains an ammonia standard to prevent excess emissions from control equipment installed to meet the NO_x standard in the rule.
-The Lehigh facility in Cupertino has a selective non-catalytic reduction (SNCR) system which injects ammonia to reduce NO_x and emissions limits are often imposed on such systems to prevent excess emissions (ammonia "slip"), typically limited to 10 ppmv above background.
+Regulation 9-13 contains an ammonia standard to prevent excess emissions from control equipment installed to meet the NOx standard in the rule.
+The Lehigh facility near Cupertino has a selective non-catalytic reduction (SNCR) system which injects ammonium to reduce NOx and emissions limits are often imposed on such systems to prevent excess emissions (ammonia "slip"), typically limited to 10 ppmv above background.
 This is a simple matter for sources with steady state operating conditions, such as boilers, furnaces or turbines, but can be problematic for sources with highly variable operations such as cement kilns.
 The averaging period for the ammonia standard as it is currently stated in the rule is of insufficient duration to account for the variable background ammonia in the exhaust stream caused by the inherent variability of nitrate content in the local limestone feedstock used to make cement.
 Additionally, the regulated procedure for determining background ammonia levels is similarly problematic.
-Until this issue is resolved, the requirements of Rule 9-13 cannot be made federally enforceable through incorporation into the facility's Title V permit.

 Air District staff recommends amending sections of the rule pertaining to the ammonia emissions (standard and baseline determination) to allow for replacement of the rolling 24-hour average with a rolling 182-operating day averaging period.
-In addition, staff recommends deletion of provisions for determining baseline levels and replacement with a hard standard based on the last three years of operating data.
+In addition, staff recommends deletion of provisions for determining baseline levels and replacement with a fixed standard based on the last three years of operating data.
 Rule development efforts are underway to address health risk assessments and particulate matter more generally Air District-wide.
-Source testing, research, and evaluation of emissions control methods are ongoing and staff commits to consider further amendments to address condensable PM and SO2 emissions and to review and confirm toxic emissions calculation methodologies and consider further measures to protect public health.
+Source testing, research, and evaluation of emissions control methods are ongoing and staff commits to develop further amendments to address condensable PM and SO2 emissions and to review and confirm toxic emissions calculation methodologies and consider further measures to protect public health.